 When I took the time to really study the daytime sky and what it looked like as the day progressed, I understood why.

 Skies are never consistent in color, but there are some fairly consistent observations one can make regarding the sky.
 As you can see in the photo above, the blue that we typically associate with a sky color occurs right along the midline of the sky.
-As the eye travels higher in the atmosphere, the blue becomes deeper and more transparent, almost as if the sky is affording us a glimpse through to space.
+As the eye travels higher in the atmosphere, the blue becomes deeper, cooler, and more transparent, almost as if the sky is affording us a glimpse through to space.

 Of course, clouds, humidity, fog, smog, or a host of other atmospheric changes or anomalies can totally upset these "rules," but regardless, your painting will always benefit by using multiple blues and even various other hues.